pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 8. Next up, events.
 An event is a task with a start date, start time, end date and end time.
 Example commands are:

-	* `add "CS2103t summer camp" 30/8 1pm 3/1/2017 6pm`
+	* `add "CS2103t programming camp" 30/8 1pm to 3/1/2017 6pm`

-        Event `CS2103t summer camp` starts on 30 Aug 2016, 1pm, and ends on 3
+        Event `CS2103t programming camp` starts from 1pm of the 30th August 2016, and ends at 6pm of the 3rd January 2017.
-        January 2017,6pm.

 	* `add "potato peeling" tdy 3pm to 7pm`

-        Event `potato peeling` starts today 3pm and ends today 7pm.
+        Event `potato peeling` starts from today's 3pm and ends at today's 7pm.

-	* `add "cupcake festival" tdy 8pm tmr 12pm loc-NUS`
+	* `add "cupcake festival" tdy 8pm tmr 12pm`

-        Event `cupcake festival` starts today 8pm and ends tomorrow 12 pm at NUS.
+        Event `cupcake festival` starts from today's 8pm and ends at tomorrow's 12 pm.

 	* `add "Trick or treat" 31/10 8pm to 9pm`

-        Event `Trick or treat` starts 31 October this year 8pm and ends on the same day, 9pm.
+        Event `Trick or treat` starts from 8pm of 31st October this year and ends on the same day's 9pm.

     ![alttext](./images/userguide/4.png "")

-9. All task in the database will be assigned a unique index.
-The unique index can be seen to the left of the task name.

-10. To delete a task, try:
+9. To delete a task, try:

     ```
     del-float 2